MicrosoftDocs/cpp-docs/docs/sanitizers/error-container-overflow.md

 > Address Sanitizer Error: Container overflow

-In Visual Studio 2022 version 17.2 and later, the MSVC standard library (STL) is partially enlightened to understand the AddressSanitizer.
-The following container types have inserted extra annotations to detect memory access issues:
+In Visual Studio 2022 version 17.2 and later, the Microsoft Visual C++ standard library (STL) is partially enlightened to work with the AddressSanitizer.
+The following container types have annotations to detect memory access issues:

 | Standard container type | Disable annotations macro | Supported in version |
 |--|--|--|